 The answer to this question is – yes!
-A concrete sealer is essential for protecting surfaces from the elements, stains from dirt, oil and other contaminants, and much more.
+A concrete sealer or exposed aggregate sealer is essential for protecting surfaces from the elements, stains from dirt, oil and other contaminants, and much more.

 So, if you’ve just installed new concrete, whatever kind, make sure it gets sealed before it gets unsightly marks or stains that are permanent.